Facilitating Machine Learning on Super-High Resolution Earth Observation Data for Detecting and Quantifying Arctic Permafrost Thaw Dynamics (2019 - )

 - T. Rettelbach, G. Grosse, I. Nitze, J. Brauchle, T. Bucher, M. Gessner, B.M.
 Jones, J. Boike, M. Langer, and J-Ch.
 Freytag.
 A quantitative graph-based assessment of ice-wedge trough dynamics in polygonal thermokarst landscapes of the Anaktuvuk river fire scar.
 (Oral presentation), AGU Fall Meeting, Online, 1-17 December 2020.

 - T. Rettelbach, M. Langer, I. Nitze, B. Jones, V. Helm, J-Ch.
 Freytag, and G. Grosse.
 Quantifying erosional dynamics in ice-wedge networks with computer vision and graph theory.
-(Invited talk), Regional Conference on Permafrost, Online, 24-29 October 2021.
+(Oral presentation), Regional Conference on Permafrost, Online, 24-29 October 2021.

 - T. Rettelbach, M. Langer, I. Nitze, B. Jones, V. Helm, J-Ch.
 Freytag, and G. Grosse.
 Evaluating the effects of tundra fires on soil microtopography and hydrologic surface networks in polygonal permafrost landscapes.
-(Oral presentation), AGU Fall Meeting, Online & News Orleans, USA, 13-17 December 2021.
+(Oral presentation), AGU Fall Meeting, News Orleans / Online, USA, 13-17 December 2021.

 - T. Rettelbach, I. Nitze, and G. Grosse.
 Polar-6 airborne expedition Perma-X West Alaska 2021.
 (Oral presentation), 12.
 Treffen des AK Permafrost der DGP, Online, 06 May 2022.